-(7 points available)
+(7 credits available)

 Has a condition survey been completed within the last 5 years?